cybrox/sloth-php/docs/routing.md

 ## Concepts of restful routing
-sloth-php include a full restful routing that allow you to trigger different actions based on the http request url and request type it is accessed.
+sloth-php includes a full restful routing concept that allow you to trigger different actions based on the http request url and request type it is accessed.
 There are two essential parameters for routing:
 - The http request type (*verb*)
 - The http request url